gpadolina/TimeSeries-notes/TimeSeries/12 - PracticalForecastingIssues.md

 squared errors from the test set, we are combining results with different variances.

 For the ```ets( )```, ```Arima( )```, ```tbats( )```, and ```nnetar( )``` functions, these calculations are easily carried out using the ```model``` argument.
+## Dealing with missing values and outliers
+Real data often contains missing values, outlying observations, and other messy features.
+Dealing with them can sometimes be troublesome.
+#### Missing values
+Missing data can arise for many reasons and it is worth considering whether the missingness will induce bias in the forecasting model.
+One way to deal with this kind of situation is to use a dynamic regression model, with dummy variables indicating if the day is a public holiday or the day after a public holiday.
+No automated method can handle such effects as they depend on the specific forecasting context.

+In other situations, the missingness may be essentially random.
+For example, someone may have forgotten to record the sales figures or the data recording device may habe malfunctioned.